-- (1) These examination regulations will come into force on September 1, 2022 and will be published in Technische Hochschule Köln's official communication (Amtliche Mitteilungen). - (2) These examination regulations apply to all students who enroll in or apply for admission to the Master's program Integrated Design at Technische Hochschule K\u00f6ln as of the winter semester 2022/2023.
-Additionally, subsection 3 also applies to all students enrolled in the Master's program Integrated Design based on the examination regulations of November 20, 2014 (Amtliche Mitteilung 53/2014). - (3) The examination regulations for the Master's program Integrated Design offered by Technische Hochschule K\u00f6ln of November 20, 2014 will expire at the end of August 31, 2026.
-Details are provided in the regulation on the discontinuation of the program. - (4) The examination regulations are published on the basis of the resolution of the Faculty Council of the Faculty of Cultural Sciences at Technische Hochschule Köln of October 14, 2021 and after legal review by the Executive Board of Technische Hochschule Köln on July 13, 2022
+- (1) These examination regulations come into force on September 1, 2023 and will be published in Technische Hochschule Köln's official communication (Amtliche Mitteilungen). - (2) These examination regulations apply to all students who enroll in or apply for admission to the (degree) program in Game Development and Research at Technische Hochschule K\u00f6ln as of the winter semester 2022/23. - (3) The examination regulations of March 16, 2012 (Amtliche Mitteilung 06/2012 "PO1") and of October 17, 2017 (Amtliche Mitteilung 37/2017 "PO2") expire on August 31, 2023 (Amtliche Mitteilung 06/2012 PO 1) and on August 31, 2025 (Amtliche Mitteilung 37/2017 "PO2").
+Details are provided in the regulation on the discontinuation of the program.
+There will be a possibility to switch to the current examination regulations and transfer previously earned credits for the students already enrolled in the Master's program in Game Development and Research at

-Cologne, July 25, 2022
+- Technische Hochschule Köln.
+If, in individual cases, these examination regulations affect a students freedom of disposition, the examination board will make separate appropriate arrangements on how to proceed in these cases. - (4) The examination regulations are published on the basis of the resolution of the Faculty Council of the Faculty of Cultural Sciences at Technische Hochschule Köln of May 17, 2023 and after legal review by the Executive Board of Technische Hochschule Köln on September 13, 2023.